phisn/algebraic-server-reconciliation/docs/main.typ

 == Methodology

 Our experimental approach prioritizes observable behavioral characteristics over raw performance metrics, as the computational advantages of algebraic reconciliation are mathematically self-evident from the complexity analysis presented in Chapter 3.
-The critical question for practical adoption is not whether algebraic reconciliation reduces computational load, it demonstrably transforms O(n_predict) operations into O(1), but rather whether this efficiency comes at the cost of synchronization quality or player experience.
+The critical question for practical adoption is not whether algebraic reconciliation reduces computational load, it demonstrably transforms $O(n_"predict")$ operations into $O(1)$, but rather whether this efficiency comes at the cost of synchronization quality or player experience.

 To enable rigorous comparison, we implemented three reconciliation strategies within a unified networking framework: rollback reconciliation representing the current industry standard, override reconciliation serving as a naive baseline, and our proposed algebraic reconciliation.
 Each strategy operates as an interchangeable module, ensuring that observed differences arise solely from the reconciliation method rather than implementation artifacts.
 The framework employs simulated network sockets with configurable round-trip delays, eliminating external network variability while maintaining realistic latency characteristics.
 This controlled environment enables reproducible experiments that isolate the specific behaviors we seek to understand.

 The test scenarios utilize two custom-built games: a top-down movement game where players control circles in a 2D plane, and a side-scrolling game with gravity-based physics.
-Both games employ the Matter.js physics engine to ensure realistic collision dynamics that create the state interdependencies which challenge reconciliation methods.
+Both games employ the Matter.js @MatterJS physics engine to ensure realistic collision dynamics that create the state interdependencies which challenge reconciliation methods.
 Throughout each experiment, we track three primary metrics: state divergence quantifying the overall difference between client and server states, specific observed values such as player positions tracked from multiple perspectives, and comparison metrics measuring the absolute difference between client-predicted and server-authoritative values.
 All experiments operate at 60 Hz, matching common game update frequencies, with network delays configured to represent typical internet latency conditions.

 == Experiment 1: Isolated Movement Patterns